Faiaz3k/Faiaz3k/README.md

  💫 About Me:
-🔭 welcome to my portfolio <br>🤝 I’m Devoloper and researcher<br>💬 with more then 7 year experience <br>
+🔭 welcome to my portfolio <br>🤝 I’m Developer and researcher<br>💬 with more then 7 year experience <br>